10 Common Phobias And How They Are Treated

 Treatment for specific phobias

-Psychotherapy is typically the recommended course of treatment for a specific phobia, sometimes in combination with medication.
-Cognitive behavioral therapy (CBT) is one of the most common types of talk therapy used for this condition, because it can help an individual recognize and challenge irrational thoughts related to the object of their fear and learn to manage symptoms of anxiety.
+Medical advice and psychotherapy are typically the recommended course of treatment for a specific phobia, sometimes in combination with medication.
+Cognitive behavioral therapy (CBT) is one of the most common types of talk therapy used for this condition because it can help an individual recognize and challenge irrational thoughts related to the object of their fear and learn to manage symptoms of anxiety.
 Exposure therapy is another one of the most widely used treatment modalities for specific phobias.
 It allows the individual to gradually confront the object of their fear in a controlled setting with the guidance of a trained professional until it no longer causes extreme distress.

 Getty/AnnaStills